PunamTupe77/PunamTupe77/README.md

 🚀 About Me

-- 👀 I’m interested in Cloud Computing, Full Stack Development.
+- 👀 I’m interested in Full Stack Development.
 - 🌱 I have completed M.Sc. in Computer Science
-- 🎓 Successfully completed CDAC Internship.
+- 🎓 Successfully completed CDAC Internship (as Project Intern).
 - 💻 Passionate about building and deploying scalable applications

 💼 Technical Skills